 Why This Approach Fails On Several Levels

-If you think that getting complete strangers to write your copy is going to result in a flood of new business then that's not how it works.
-You are paying for a number of words on a page, not for the concept or originality of the article.
+If you think that getting complete strangers to write your copy is going to result in a flood of new business, then that's not how it works.
+You are paying for some words on a page, not for the concept or originality of the article.

 You can specify what the article is going to be about or give the writer some bullet points to work with but without knowing anything about your subject matter beforehand how are they expected to find time to do any research at that price?